Geena Davis: Professional expansion (2010–present)

 In 2018, Davis returned to Grey's Anatomy, reprising the role of Dr. Nicole Herman in the show's 14th season, and executive produced the documentary This Changes Everything, in which she was also interviewed about her experiences in the industry.
 The film premiered at the Toronto International Film Festival, where it was named first runner-up for the People's Choice Award: Documentaries.
 In 2019, she joined the voice cast of She-Ra and the Princesses of Power as Huntara, and executive produced CBS educational show Mission Unstoppable through her organization.
 The same year, she joined the cast of GLOW as Sandy Devereaux St. Clair, a former showgirl turned entertainment director of the Fan-Tan Hotel and Casino.
 In 2022, Davis' likeness was used for the character of Poison Ivy in the DC Entertainment comic book series Batman '89, set between the events of Batman Returns (1992) and The Flash (2023).

-Davis has been a frequent guest narrator at Disney's Candlelight Processional, appearing at Disneyland in 2015 and Disney World in 2011, 2012, and 2019.
+Davis plays a major role in the Netflix science fiction television series, The Boroughs, produced by The Duffer Brothers, which premiered in May 2026.
+The Boroughs was cancelled in June 2026, due to its expensive production budget, allegedly putting each episode at higher than $10 million.
+Davis stars in the comedy film The Wrong Girls, which was released in August 2026.
+On June 10, 2026, it was announced that Davis had been cast in the action movie The Kellys, alongside Arnold Schwarzenegger and Liam Hemsworth.

+In July 2026, it was announced that Davis had been cast in the lead role of a true crime drama series that HBO was developing, Dorothea, based on serial killer Dorothea Puente.

+Publications

 In October 2022, HarperOne published Davis's Dying of Politeness: A Memoir of her journey from childhood conventional New England femininity and trauma to feminist "badassery", one role at a time, on screen and in the real world.

-In 2025 Penguin Books published The Girl Who Was Too Big for the Page, a children's picture book written and illustrated by Davis.
+In 2025, Penguin Books published The Girl Who Was Too Big for the Page, a children's picture book written and illustrated by Davis.

-Davis has been cast in the upcoming Netflix science fiction television series, The Boroughs, produced by The Duffer Brothers.
-It will premiere in 2026.